vipghn4/knowledge_notes/notes/Computer networking/SSH.md

         ssh -p 22 -J firewall.example.org:22 server2.example.org
         ```

-    * *Command line arguments*. `-J [user@]host[:port]` connects to the target host by first making a ssh connection to the jump host, then establish a TCP forwarding to the ultimate destination from there
+    * *Command line arguments*. `-J [user@]host[:port]` connects to the target host by first making a SSH connection to the jump host, then establish a TCP forwarding to the ultimate destination from there

         >**NOTE**.
 Multiple jump hops may be specified separated by comma characters